o3de/o3de.org/content/docs/atom-guide/look-dev/materials/material-system.md

 For more information on the available PBR material types, see [Physically-based Rendering (PBR)](/docs/atom-guide/look-dev/materials/pbr/)<!-- and [Working with StandardPBR materials](./material-build-pipeline)DRAFT TOPIC-->.

-## Material Assets and Material Type Assets
+## Material Asset Processing

-Material and material type files produce **Material Assets** and **Material Type Assets** in the cache, respectively.
-The runtime loads these asset files and uses them to render models.
+The Asset Processor loads material and material type source files and saves corresponding product files in the cache.
+The runtime loads these files and uses them to render models.
+See [Asset Processing](docs/user-guide/assets/pipeline/asset-processing/) for background information on this topic.

-A material type file (`*.materialtype`) produces a Material Type Asset (`*.azmaterialtype`) in the cache.
+A material type source file (`*.materialtype`) produces a Material Type Asset (`*.azmaterialtype`) in the cache.
 It contains property layout information, a list of shaders to use, and possibly functors for special processing.

-A material file (`*.material`) produces a Material Asset (`*.azmaterial`) in the cache.
+A material source file (`*.material`) produces a Material Asset (`*.azmaterial`) in the cache.
 Every Material Asset references a single Material Type Asset.
 It contains the inherited tree of material property values, compressed it into a single list.
 Material Assets can be referenced by Model Assets and/or assigned to a model using a Material Component in the **Open 3D Engine (O3DE)**.

 Other source files can produce Material Assets as well.
 For example, *.fbx* files which are commonly used to store models created using 3D modeling software may also contain material data.
 O3DE's Scene Builder will process these files to produce both Model Assets (`.azmodel`) and Material Assets (`.azmaterial`).
 Note that these Material Assets do not have a corresponding .material file in the source folder, but can still be used by the Mesh Component and/or Material Components for rendering.